 The factors behind this opportunity are:

 Time is running out, however.
-Clients with estate tax concerns should have serious conversations with their CPAs and attorneys, now.
-The tax advantages are set to expire December 31, 2012, and the IRS requires a qualified business appraisal with Gift Tax… IRS Form 709 filings.
+Thus, clients with estate tax concerns should have serious conversations with their CPAs and attorneys, now.
+The tax advantages are set to expire on December 31, 2012.
+Then, the IRS requires a qualified business appraisal with Gift Tax… IRS Form 709 filings.
 This means contacting a qualified provider of Fair Market Value business valuations and getting started preparing yours.

 Fair Market Valuations for Baby Boomers Gauging Retirement Options

-Comments: If you are seeing similar or additional trends, please share your comments.
+Comments: If you see similar or additional trends, please share your comments.
 For part 2, you can read it here.